section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 This URI must be one of the allowed redirect URIs in the Djoser settings.
 Additionally,  the allowed URIs must be the same as those added in your Google cloud console.

-The user gets directed to the authorization page and the specified redirect URI with the state and code included in the url.
+The user gets directed to the authorization page, and the specified redirect URI with the state and code included in the url.

-We also have passed the `isAuthenticated` state to redirect our users directly to the home page without having them authenticated again if they are already authenticated.
+We also have passed the `isAuthenticated` state to redirect our users to the home page without having them authenticate again if they are already authenticated.

 Now we do the same for the login page.